tsurdilo/my-temporal-dockercompose/README.md

 ### Building Temporalite image with Docker

-This option still builds the image but instead of us building manually utilizes the docker compose "build" tag to have Docker build it from deployment.
+This option still builds the image but instead of us building manually utilizes the docker compose "build" tag to have Docker build it from github repo.

 ### Deploying via Compose